From Scarce Functional Labels to Label-Aware Generation in Homologous Protein Families: Materials and Methods

 The RBM is the simplest generative model implementing latent variables \cite{smolensky1986information, hinton2002training}.
 In the RBM, the physical (also called \textit{visible}) variables $\pmb a$ are connected to the latent (or \textit{hidden}) variables $\pmb x$ on a bipartite graph.
 When dealing with biological sequences, visible units are vectors of categorical (or Potts) variables representing the aligned sequences $\pmb a = \{a_1, \dots, a_L\}$ with $a_i \in\{1, \dots,q\}$ where $L$ is the size of the alignment and $q=21$ is the total number of symbols (20 amino acids plus the alignment gap).
 In our implementation, the latent variables are binary vectors $\pmb x \in \{0,1\}^P$ with $P$ being the chosen number of hidden units.
 The joint probability distribution of visible and hidden variables is a Boltzmann measure

 where $Z$ is a normalization constant and $\mathcal{H}$ is the statistical energy given by

 In this expression, $\pmb \theta$ and $\pmb \eta$ are local biases, while $W$ is a rank-3 tensor that couples visible and latent variables.
 The role of visible biases is to model the conservation signal in the MSA, while the hidden bias and the coupling matrix undirectly encode the higher-order epistatic signal between residues \cite{decelle2025inferring}.
 The model parameters are tuned to maximize the likelihood of the data, which can be achieved via stochastic gradient ascent.
-The log-likelihood gradient is estimated using Markov Chain Monte Carlo (MCMC) simulations, and in particular using the Persistent Contrastive Divergence (PCD) scheme \cite{tieleman2008training, decelle2021equilibrium}.
+The log-likelihood gradient is estimated using Markov Chain Monte Carlo (MCMC) simulations, and typically this is done using the Persistent Contrastive Divergence (PCD) scheme \cite{tieleman2008training, decelle2021equilibrium}.
+Here, in order to obtain models that are trained as close as possible to the equilibrium, we implement the more advanced scheme called PTT \cite{ICLR2025_4fe18591, bereux2025training}, where configurations are exchanged along the training trajectory similarly to what happens in parallel tempering.
 Importantly, the bipartite structure of the RBM interaction graph allows us to sample all at once, alternatively, the visible and the hidden variables from the conditional probability distributions.
 Such a sampling scheme is called \textit{block Gibbs sampling}.

-For each dataset, we trained the RBM for $10^5$ updates using 10 block Gibbs sampling steps between two gradient updates (PCD-10).
-We used a learning rate of 0.01, 2000 Markov chains and a latent dimension of 1024.
+For each dataset, we trained the RBM for $10^5$ updates using an adaptive learning rate, 2000 Markov chains and a latent dimension of 1024.
 After training, we encode train and test sequences through the deterministic map $m_\mu = p( x_\mu| \pmb a)$, forming the $P=1024$-dimensional vector $\pmb m = (m_1,...,m_P)$ representing the latent probability profile of the sequence.
 We then feed this vector to a logistic regression model to predict the label.
 As we show in SI (Fig.~\ref{fig:rbm scores vs time}), the predictive performance of the model increases during the training, then it drops a bit in correspondence with a major phase transition of the model and finally it grows again up to reaching a plateau.
 For all our predictions, we made sure to be well inside the saturating region.